Resources on the Web

 Water on the Move: Interactive Learning Center The New England Regional Water Program created this site as part of the 2007 Healthy Home Initiative, based upon work supported by the Cooperative State Research, Education, and Extension Service of the USDA.
 The site describe the water cycle and how it affects private wells.

 Community Toolbox: Bringing Solutions to Light The Community Tool Box is a global resource for free information on essential skills for building healthy communities.
-It offers more than 7,000 pages of practical guidance in creating change and improvement.
+It offers practical guidance in creating change and improvement.

 NACCHO Toolbox A free, online collection of local public health tools produced by members of the public health community.
 The tools are materials and resources public health professionals and other external stakeholders can use to inform and improve their work in the promotion and advancement of public health objectives.

-EPA: Community Action for Environmental Public Health This EPA site contains information for community leaders and members to find environmental health information about their community.
+EPA: Community Health Resources for Community Members This EPA site contains information for community leaders and members to find environmental health information about their community.
 It also points users to information that will assist them in obtaining resources to improve their local environmental conditions.

 USDA: Food Environment Atlas The objectives of the Atlas are to assemble statistics on food environment indicators to stimulate research on the determinants of food choices and diet quality, and to provide a spatial overview of a community's ability to access healthy food and its success in doing so.

 National Park Service: Community Toolbox Index The National Park Service Rivers, Trails, and Conservation Assistance program (RTCA) empowers communities nationwide to protect their special places.
-The RTCA created this site to provide RTCA staff provide technical assistance to communities so they can conserve rivers, preserve open space, and develop trails and greenways.
+The RTCA created this site to assist RTCA staff in providing technical assistance to communities so they can conserve rivers, preserve open space, and develop trails and greenways.